For a successful embedded system product, a well defined embedded system development process is critical.

-Market data is collected from online research, interviews with customers, prospects, other people facing market to make a case with two important points:
+Market data is collected from online research, interviews with potential customers, prospects, other people facing market to make a case with two important points:

 - Problems the product will solve.
 All features of the products could be segmented into urgent needs, good to have and luxury.
 More you are solving urgent needs better the response from the market would be for the product.

 - The price at which the customer would be willing to pay for solving the problem.
 The cost of manufacturing & selling the product should be 50% of the actual price to the customer at <1000 units volume as a thumb rule.
 For higher volumes, the price will be less.

 In my opinion, this is one of the most challenging & important tasks in any business i.e to identify the right product which solves the customer’s problem.